-Co-requisites for AMP I: Students registering for Finance 933 (AMP I) must have taken or be simultaneously registered for FINC 463 - Security Analysis, unless the student has requested and received a waiver for this course from the instructor.
+Co-requisites for AMP I: Students registering for Finance 933 (AMP I) must have taken or be simultaneously registered for FINC 463 - Securities Analysis, unless the student has requested and received a waiver for this course from the instructor.
 Waivers will be granted based on prior experience and/or education.
 Submit waiver requests to l-vincent@kellogg.northwestern.edu.

-Total Co-requisites: Over the three-quarter AMP sequence students must take a total of either three or four quarter credits in asset management-related courses from the following list (note: FINC 463 qualifies toward the three or four quarter credit requirement but waiving out of FINC 463 does not reduce the number of co-requisites):
+Total Co-requisites: Over the three or four quarter AMP sequence students must take a total of either three or four quarter credits in asset management-related courses from the following list (note: FINC 463 qualifies toward the three or four quarter credit requirement but waiving out of FINC 463 does not reduce the number of co-requisites):

 FINC 442 Financial Decisions

 FINC 444 Value Investing

 FINC 447 Financial Strategy and Tax Planning

+FINC 448 M&A, LBOs and Corporate Restructuring

 FINC 451 Money Markets and the Fed

 FINC 460 Investments

 FINC 463 Security Analysis

 FINC 464 Fixed Income Securities

 FINC 465 Derivative Markets I

 FINC 467 Derivative Markets II

-FINC 530 Special Topics in Finance
+FINC 530 Special Topics in Finance: Empirical Methods in Finance

 FINC 936 Asset Management Practicum IV (if student has taken AMP I, II, and III)

 FINC 941 Macroeconomic Policy and Global Capital Markets

-FINC 970 Empirical Methods in Finance
+FINC 970 Empirical Methods in Finance (FINC 530 and FINC 970 are mutually exclusive)

 ACCT 451 Financial Reporting and Analysis

 ACCT 452 Financial Reporting and Analysis II.

-In order to qualify for satisfying the co-requisites with three courses the co-requisites must include (a) FINC 463 (unless waived); (b) one of either FINC 460, FINC 970, or FINC 530; and (c) at least one other course from the above list (two courses if waived out of FINC 463).
+In order to satisfy the co-requisites with three courses rather than four, the co-requisites must include: (a) FINC 463 (unless waived); (b) one of either FINC 460, FINC 970, or FINC 530; and (c) at least one other course from the above list (two courses if waived out of FINC 463).

-Code of Ethics: All students in the Practicum must familiarize themselves with the CFA Institute Code of Ethics and Standards of Professional Conduct and with the Practicum Code of Ethics.
-A copy of each is available on Blackboard under "Course Information."
-Students associated with the practicum must agree to abide by the Practicum Code of Ethics and must attest that agreement by giving me a signed copy of the Practicum Code of Ethics by the end of the first class, April 2 (copies for signature will be provided in class).
+Code of Ethics: Because you will be managing several millions of dollars of the Northwestern endowment, the Practicum faculty and advisory board expect the highest level of ethical behavior.
+All students in the Practicum must familiarize themselves with the CFA Institute Code of Ethics and Standards of Professional Conduct and with the Practicum Code of Ethics.
+A copy of each is available on Canvas.
+Students associated with the practicum must agree to abide by the Practicum Code of Ethics and must attest that agreement by giving me a signed copy of the Practicum Code of Ethics by the end of the first class, April 1 (copies for signature will be provided in class).